 - Funding amount: \$1,000,000,000. - Funding mechanism: Competitive grants and rebates. - Eligible Recipients: (1) a state; (2) a municipality; (3) a Tribe; (4) a nonprofit school transportation association.
 The Clean Air Act defines "state" to mean a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa and includes the Commonwealth of the Northern Mariana Islands. - Eligible uses: Replace heavy-duty Class 6 and Class 7 commercial vehicles.
 Funding to replace vehicle with zero-emission vehicle, purchase supporting infrastructure, workforce development, and planning and technical activities.
 Program covers up to 100% of costs for activities. - Period of Availability: Until September 30, 2031. - For more information: - Clean Heavy-Duty Vehicle Program Homepage HERE.
-Listening session recordings available in English and Spanish. - EPA Clean Trucks Plan HERE.
+Listening session recordings available in English and Spanish. - o EPA Clean Trucks Plan HERE. - View responses to the IRS Request for Information HERE

 Section 60102.
-Grants to Reduce Air Pollution at Ports (\$3B) - Grants to purchase and install zeroemission port equipment and technology, conduct associated planning or permitting activities for this equipment and technology, and develop climate action plans to further address air pollution at ports.
+Grants to Reduce Air Pollution at Ports (\$3B) - Grants to purchase and install zero-emission port equipment and technology, conduct associated planning or permitting activities for this equipment and technology, and develop climate action plans to further address air pollution at ports or permitting in connection with the purchase or installation of such zero-emission port equipment or technology.

 - Funding Amount: \$3,000,000,000. - Funding Mechanism: Rebates and competitive grants. - Eligible Recipients: (1) a port authority; (2) a state, regional, local, or Tribal agency that has jurisdiction over a port authority or a port; (3) an air pollution control agency; or (4) a private entity (including a nonprofit organization) that applies for a grant in partnership with an entity described in (1)-(3) and owns, operates, or uses the facilities, cargo-handling equipment, transportation equipment, or related technology of a port.
 The Clean Air Act defines "state" to mean a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa and includes the Commonwealth of the Northern Mariana Islands. - Eligible Uses: (1) to purchase or install zero-emission port equipment or technology for use at, or to directly serve, one or more ports; (2) to conduct any relevant planning or permitting in connection with the purchase or installation of such zero-emission port equipment or technology; and (3) to develop qualified climate action plans.

-- Period of Availability: Until September 30, 2027. - For more information: - Clean Ports Program homepage HERE. - Inflation Reduction Act Grants to Reduce Air Pollution at Ports text in English and Spanish HERE. - EPA funding for Ports and Near-Port Communities HERE.
+Up to 2 percent for administrative costs. - Period of Availability: Until September 30, 2027. - For more information: - o Clean Ports Program homepage HERE. - Inflation Reduction Act Grants to Reduce Air Pollution at Ports text in English and Spanish HERE. - o PowerPoint for available IRA clean port listening session recording available HERE - o EPA funding for Ports and Near-Port Communities HERE.